A woman feeds a child with ready-to-use therapeutic food, part of a UNICEF-supported nutrition programme for displaced population in Somalia.

 Proper nutrition is a powerful good: children who are well nourished are more likely to be healthy, productive and able to learn.
 Malnutrition is, by the same logic, devastating.
 It blunts intellect, saps productivity, and perpetuates poverty for any family and society it touches.

 While significant progress has been made in ensuring proper nutrition for children, challenges remain throughout the world.
-For Eastern and Southern Africa (ESA), stunting, also referred to as chronic malnutrition, is of a particular concern with 26 million, or close to 40 percent of children under five years of age are suffering from it.
+For Eastern and Southern Africa, stunting, also referred to as chronic malnutrition (low height for age), is of a particular concern with more than 25 million, or 40 percent of children under five years of age suffering from it.

 “One of the most compelling investments is to get nutrients to the world’s undernourished.
 The benefit from doing so – in terms of increased health, schooling, and productivity – are tremendous.” - Vernon Smith, Nobel laureate economist

-In addition, 15 per cent of under-fives are underweight (they weigh too little for their age); and 6 percent are suffering from acute malnutrition (also called wasting, meaning that they rapidly lose weight because of illness or lack of food).
+In addition, 18 per cent of under-fives are underweight (they weigh too little for their age); and 7 percent are suffering from acute malnutrition (also called wasting, a rapid loss of weight because of illness or insufficient food intake).
 Unlike underweight and wasting, stunting is largely irreversible, and it is affecting more children than the first two conditions combined in the region.

 There are many factors contributing to malnutrition.
 One of the most significant is the low rate of exclusive breastfeeding from birth to six months of a child’s life.
 Studies have shown that exclusive breastfeeding is one of the single most effective interventions to combat child mortality.
-Yet, in ESA, less than half of infants are being exclusively breastfed in that crucial period.
+Yet, in ESA, just over half of infants are being exclusively breastfed in that crucial period.

 Furthermore, inadequate complementary feeding for children older than six months, low consumption of iodized salt by households, low vitamin A coverage for children under-five, and anaemia during pregnancy, all contribute to malnutrition in children.